Abhishek78394/react-native-cicd/PLAY_STORE_SETUP.md

 **Error: "Package name mismatch"**
 - ❌ Package name in workflow doesn't match Play Console
-- ✅ Solution: Verify `com.reactnativecicd` matches your app
+- ✅ Solution: Verify `com.hk.reactnativecicd` matches your app

 **Error: "The caller does not have permission"** or **"Insufficient permissions"**
 - ❌ Service account not granted access in Play Console OR wrong permissions